 A temporary employee is goal oriented and focused on accomplishing a lot in a short time frame.
 This means far less idle time on the job.
 Studies show that the average full-time employee spends as much as 25% of their workday engaged in non-productive activities.
 Temporary employees are far less likely to waste time and, as a result, are much more beneficial to you during your busier periods.

-To learn more about the many benefits of hiring temporary employees, contact the temporary staffing experts at Sparks Group.
+To learn more about temporary staffing services, contact the temporary staffing experts at Sparks Group.
 With extensive experience in the temporary staffing industry, our trained consultants are committed to finding customized solutions that meet your business’ needs.
-For more great content,